 - Special Monographs and Reports are occasionally produced by WANGO that are available to members.

-- Archival Materials of all of WANGO's Newsletters, E News, and select conference presentations are maintained on the Members Only Section of the website and can be accessed free by members.
+- Archival Materials of WANGO's newsletters, and select conference presentations are maintained on the Members Only Section of the website and can be accessed free by members.

 Networking with other NGO leaders is an indispensable resource for advancing the mission of an NGO, finding resources, establishing partnerships, and promoting professional and personal development.
 WANGO provides a unique forum for networking among key leaders of diverse and influential NGOs, as well as affiliated intergovernmental and governmental bodies, universities, and businesses.
-The Association fosters dialogue between grantmakers and grantseekers, facilitating the grantmaking process and making it more comprehensive and effective.
 In addition, members in various nations develop their own national WANGO chapters, which can focus on issues of specific interests to the membership in those areas.
-WANGO's neural network, international and regional conferences, and the Sharing Resources section facilitate networking, and WANGO's Global NGO directory and Membership List are a valuable resource for both networking and partnering among NGOs.
+WANGO's neural network, conferences, and the Sharing Resources section facilitate networking, and WANGO's Worldwide NGO Directory and Membership List are valuable resources for both networking and partnering among NGOs.

 E Awards Program

-The WANGO Award Program honors NGOs from throughout the world that demonstrate exceptional effort, service, innovation and excellence.
+The WANGO Awards program honors NGOs from throughout the world that demonstrate exceptional effort, service, innovation and excellence.
 The awards are presented not only to large, well-known NGOs (including those whose founders have received, or gone on to receive, the Nobel Peace Prize), but also to smaller NGOs in less developed regions.